e271828e/Flight.jl/prototypes/kernel/README.md

 `BuildError` with a good message, not the structured carrier), and the entire runtime periphery.

-**One absence is a refusal rather than a silence.** The per-eltype store (D-162) is built here at exactly one eltype, because a continuous, all-walking model needs no other.
-So a deliberately pinned `Float64` leaf (D-166) has nowhere of its own to live once the activation moves off nominal, and neither would a discrete `Int`/`Bool` cell.
-Taking it silently would flatten the pinned value into the `Dual` buffer and promote it to a zero-partial — a declared intent quietly ignored — so the layout rejects it by name instead.
-Increment 3 lifts the restriction, the discrete tier's cells forcing the second store anyway.
+**The store bundle is in, and with it the *plural* in "per-eltype stores".**
-The bench that settled the representation (D-162) measured exactly one buffer, so increment 3 is also where the *plural* in "per-eltype stores" first gets
+The bench that settled the representation (D-162) measured exactly one buffer;
-exercised: the store bundle must keep `Chunk`'s store parameter one type per model, since chunk-type count — not model size — is what bounds the compile curve D-162 blessed.
+`StoreBundle` now holds one `CellStore` per leaf element type, keyed by the eltype's name.
+Selection is static — an address carries its port type, whose leaf eltype names the buffer at compile time — so a deliberately pinned `Float64` leaf (D-166) keeps a buffer of its own beside the `Dual` one instead of being flattened into it as a zero-partial, which is what increment 2 had to refuse by name.
+The bundle is one concrete type per model, keeping `Chunk`'s store parameter single: chunk-type count, not model size, is what bounds the compile curve D-162 blessed.

+**One absence here is a refusal rather than a silence.** A cell must be leaf-homogeneous.
+Mixed-leaf cells are legal in the design — a pinned `Float64` beside `T` fields inside one declared struct — but their addresses need a cursor per eltype, and this increment lays out one offset per cell.
+The layout rejects them by name rather than mislaying them; multi-cursor addressing is a scope cut, not doctrine.

 ## Authoring caveat found while building this